toddnedwards/milestone-3-project-movie-reviewer/README.md

 ## **Site Overview**

 Movie Reviewers is an online application for movie fans and critiques to read post reviews of movies that they have watched to share with other people.
+I am a movie lover and I like to find out what the best new movies are that I may not have seen and regularly use reviews by others to see if its something I might want to watch.
+I want to make a platform where others with the same love of movies can find out more exciting films to watch for themselves.
+I also wanted it to be a platform for people who would like to share their opinion and create a community where people who enjoy movies can share their different opinions.
+The idea to be able to give users not just a review section, but be able to tell people genres so they can save their time and search for categories that they may enjoy too.
 Users can only see examples of the reviews until they login or register.
 Once logged in and registered, users can create, edit and delete their own reviews, as well search through reviews of other movies that they may have watched or want to watch and find an opinion on.

 ## **Table of contents**